NickCody/exiforg/README.md

     /Volumes/CAVE3/AVCHD/00001.MTS
     /Volumes/CAVE3/AVCHD/00002.MTS

-And you want these moves into a folder for the EXIF date.
+And you want the OS modified time to reflect the actual time the movie was recorded in the EXIF data.
 You just run this command:

+    exiforg -f *.MTS

+If you want the files moved into a dated directory, YYYY.MM.DD, just specify -m:

-    exiforg.sh *.MTS
+    exiforg -f *.MTS

 Your new layout will be: